10 Steps to Follow for an Awesome Mock Trial Direct Examination

 Don’t script this.
 Just take it as naturally as possible.

-This should be a low pressure thing for both you and your witness.
-If there are a lot of ums and uhs, or your witness is starting and restarting their answers, that’s totally fine.
-If you are struggling to formulate a question, that is also totally fine.
+This should be a low pressure thing for both the attorney and witness.
+If there are a lot of ums and uhs, or the attorney struggles to formulate a question, or the witness starts and restarts their answers, that’s totally fine.

 4. Evaluate Your First Run-Through

 Each attorney-witness pair should listen to the recording, or review the notes, from their first run-through.
 They should talk about what they think went well and what needs to be changed.
 Here are some potential issues to consider: